Rosalyn Drexler: Career in the visual arts

-Drexler began making found-object sculptures for display in her home while living in Berkeley, California where her husband was finishing his art degree.
-The sculptures were plaster accretions, built around found scrap metal and wood armatures, and reflected the informal Abstract-Expressionist-influenced Beat sculpture of the time.
+Drexler began making found object sculptures for display in her home while living in Berkeley, California where her husband was finishing his art degree.
+The sculptures were plaster accretions, built around found scrap metal and wood armatures, and reflected the informal Abstract Expressionist-influenced Beat sculpture of the time.
 In 1955, Drexler exhibited her first works alongside her husband's paintings.

-At the urging of David Smith and dealer Ivan Karp, she continued to exhibit after the couple moved to New York City.
+At the urging of the sculptor David Smith and art dealer Ivan Karp, she continued to exhibit after the couple moved to New York City.
 One critic called these early works "ridiculous and nutty" sculptures that revealed a "real beauty beneath their I-don't-care attitudes."
 Her works were shown in New York in 1960 at Reuben Gallery, at which she participated in Happenings.
 Her work was praised by David Smith and Franz Kline of the New York School.
 When the Reuben Gallery closed after one year, she received no offers because "women [sculptors] were not bankable at [the] time."
 She made a swift shift to painting in an attempt to gain more offers.
 She did odd jobs to make a living while artmaking, including being a waitress, a cigarette girl, a hatcheck, and a masseuse.

 By 1961, Drexler started changing her work from assemblage to Pop Art.
 She searched through old magazines, posters, and newspapers to source imagery for her paintings.
 Her self-taught process consisted of blowing up images from magazines and newspapers, collaging them onto canvas, and then painting over them in bright, saturated colors.
 She also has a fondness for Elmer's Glue in her work, saying it "doesn't get enough credit for its role in art."
-Drexler has never had a studio of her own while she wasn't a student, and usually worked anywhere she could, typically the home.
+Drexler never had a studio of her own while she wasn't a student, and usually worked anywhere she could, typically the home.

-Drexler signed with Kornblee Gallery, where she had solo shows in 1964–1966.
+Drexler signed with Kornblee Gallery, where she had solo shows from 1964 to 1966.
 In January 1964 her work was included in the "First International Girlie Exhibit" at Pace Gallery, New York.
-She and Marjorie Strider were the only two women Pop artists included in this exhibition, which also featured Warhol, Lichtenstein, and Tom Wesselmann.
+She and Marjorie Strider were the only two women Pop artists included in this exhibition, which also featured Warhol, Roy Lichtenstein, and Tom Wesselmann.
 Drexler exhibited collages cut and pasted from girlie magazines.
 The work scandalized some, but her paintings were mostly well received.
 One critic noted, "Miss Drexler's collage paintings…fly through contemporary life and fantasy with a virtuosic, uninhibited imagination that is refreshingly direct in its frank expression of brutality, desire, pathos and playfulness."

 Drexler's paintings continued to enjoy favorable reviews and were exhibited in major Pop art exhibitions throughout the 1960s.
 She did not gain the level of recognition of many of her male peers; the major themes in her paintings—violence against women, racism, social alienation—were controversial topics in a genre known for being "cool" and detached.
-She's stated:
+She stated:

 I was happy being productive and having good friends and being ignored.
 But now I'm getting angry about it, looking back!